-Selection of suckers for producing the next crop depends on a number of considerations.
-These include the evenness of the crop (especially at harvest), selection of early or late suckers, position of the follower in relation to the row direction and in relation to the bunch on the parent plant (QDAF 2012e).
-Nurse suckers can be selected and managed in order to assist in scheduling of harvest, to rejuvenate old plantations or to recover from damage, such as cyclone damage by skipping a ratoon cycle and thus delaying the next crop (QDAF 2012f).
+Selection of suckers for producing the next crop is based on a number of factors.
+These include the evenness of the crop (especially at harvest), selection of early or late suckers, position of the follower in relation to the row direction and in relation to the bunch on the parent plant (QDAF, 2012e).
+Nurse suckers can be selected and managed in order to assist in scheduling of harvest, to control the production cycle in order to supply fruit year round, to rejuvenate old plantations or to recover from damage, such as cyclone damage by skipping a ratoon cycle and thus delaying the next crop (QDAF, 2012f; Daniells and Linsday, 2014).
+This practice can also be used in the lead up to cyclone season to ensure a proportion of the plantation is smaller, unbunched, plants that will be less damaged by cyclones (Daniells and Linsday, 2014).

 In tropical regions, single rows, with a single sucker, are commonly 5 m apart, with plant spacings of 1.2 m.
 When these are converted to double rows in the first ratoon, with two following suckers, the plant spacings are increased to 2.2 m, with row spacings of 5.5 m.
 In double rows the plant spacings are 1.7 m, with the centres of double rows spaced 6.5 to 7.0 m apart.
-The inter-row distance is set on the basis of machinery access (Broadley et al. 2004).
+The inter-row distance is set on the basis of machinery access (Broadley et al., 2004).
 Suggested spacings for varieties in the sub-tropics are given in Table 8.

+Table 8.
+Plant spacings of commonly grown varieties in the sub-tropics"

 Variety Spacing between plants (m) Spacing between rows (m) Plants per ha

 Cavendish 1.8-2.1 3-3.5 1362-1852

 Ladyfinger 3-4 3.2-4 625-1041

 Goldfinger 2.5-3 3 1111-1333

 Table 8.
-Plant spacings of commonly grown varieties in the sub-tropics^a

-^a Adapted from Broadley et al. (2004)
+Plant spacings of commonly grown varieties in the sub-tropicsa a Adapted from Broadley et al. (2004)

-In some situations wider plant spacings may be beneficial.
-For example, in the tropics this would allow for air movement between the rows thus reducing the susceptibility to diseases, while in relatively dry, non-irrigated areas wide plant spacings would reduce the competition for water (Broadley et al. 2004).
+In some situations, wider plant spacings may be beneficial.
+For example, in the tropics this would allow for air movement between the rows thus reducing the susceptibility to diseases, while in relatively dry, non-irrigated areas wide plant would reduce the competition for water (Broadley et al., 2004).
+For the ORIA, recommendations to suit specific conditions for this environment include a plant density of 2880 plants per ha (based on planting of 1440 bits per hectare and subsequent selection of two suckers from each parent), with planting 2.4 m apart in rows set 3 m apart (WA DPIRD, 2020b).

-The banana growth cycle has seven recognised growth stages used by growers to implement farm management practices such as fertilisation and irrigation requirements (Broadley et al. 2004).
+The banana growth cycle has seven recognised growth stages used by growers to implement farm management practices such as fertilisation and irrigation requirements (Broadley et al., 2004).
 These stages follow planting or ratooning and can be summarised as follows:

-- i.
+i.
 15 leaf stage

-- ii.
+ii.
 25 leaf stage

 - iii. bunch emergence

 - iv. bract fall

 - v.
 1⁄2 maturity

 - vi. mature bunch

-- vii. postharvest
+- vii. postharvest.